Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 Start Now to Limit or Avoid Estate Tax Liabilities

 The point is to anticipate all possibilities when it comes to estate tax liability.
 There are strategies at your disposal that can limit or even potentially eliminate any tax liabilities for your family when you’re gone.
-If you’re in the Lehigh Valley area of Pennsylvania, reach out to us at Shabbick & Associates, PC with all your estate planning questions and concerns.
+If you’re in the Lehigh Valley area of Pennsylvania, reach out to us at Law Office of Shabbick & Stehle with all your estate planning questions and concerns.